First pics of production-spec Polestar 5: four-door EV charges 10-80% in 10 mins

 Polestar 5: the lowdown

 The Polestar 5, due in showrooms later in 2024, closely follows the template set by the Precept concept car of 2020.
-It’s a four-door GT grand tourer, although the final production bodywork remains hidden under the cladding of the prototype driven up the Goodwood hill.
+It’s a four-door grand tourer that’s a Scandi alternative to the Porsche Taycan and Audi e-Tron GT.

-Whereas the 2, 3 and 4 models will share Volvo and Geely platforms, the 5 and further low-volume spin-offs will be based around the exceptionally stiff structure developed by a team led by Pete Allen, head of Polestar UK R&D and the engineering brains behind the Mercedes-McLaren SLR.
+Whereas the 2, 3 and 4 models use Volvo and Geely platforms, the 5 and further low-volume spin-offs will be based around the exceptionally stiff structure developed by a team led by Pete Allen, head of Polestar UK R&D and the engineering brains behind the Mercedes-McLaren SLR.
 He said: ‘The platform combines low-volume performance car attributes with modern technological advances to bring lightweight, high-rigidity sports car chassis technology into mass production.’

 Polestar 5